Affordance-based Robot Manipulation with Flow Matching: Methods

 \subsection{Flow Matching Policy}

 We build the robot behavioral cloning policy as a generative process of flow matching, which constructs a flow vector that continuously transforms a source probability distribution toward a destination distribution.
-Flow matching leverages an ordinary differential equation to deterministically mold data distribution, contrasting with Denoising Diffusion Probabilistic Models (DDPM) that is based on a stochastic differential equation through introducing noise.
+Flow matching leverages an ordinary differential equation to deterministically mold data distribution, contrasting with Denoising Diffusion Probabilistic Models (DDPM), which is based on a stochastic differential equation by introducing noise.